gradlab/lsarp_gwas/README.md

 #### unitigs_annotated_[reference].txt
 All unitigs annotated according to a single reference

-#### manhattan_plot_[reference].pdf
-PDF of a Manhattan plot with unitigs mapped to a single reference.
-The color of significant points is dark blue by default, but that can be changed by editing the params section of the manhattan_plot rule in the Snakefile.

 ## Interpretation of Significant Unitigs

 A major componenent of this pipeline is pyseer, which is a microbial GWAS tool using linear mixed models.
 A good first step in understanding GWAS results is to read through